lord-0011/UniFinder/README.md

-# UniFinder
+# UniFinder 🎓🔍
-UniFinder – A university search system that helps users find colleges by name, country, or state.
-Built using HTML, CSS, and JavaScript.
+UniFinder is a web-based university search system that allows users to find colleges based on name, country, or state.

+## Features
+✅ Search universities by name
+✅ Filter results by country or state
+✅ Simple and user-friendly interface

+## Technologies Used
+- HTML
+- CSS
+- JavaScript